FaithWanjiruN/FaithWanjiruN/README.md

 - 🌱 I’m currently learning **Flutter.**

 - I really enjoy learning languages and frameworks like React JS and React Native, as well as creating professional designs on Figma.
-I have well-tested skills in HTML, CSS, JavaScript plus a collaborative, creative spirit and deep understanding of responsive design and color **theory.**
+I have well-tested skills in HTML, CSS, JavaScript, Django plus a collaborative, creative spirit and deep understanding of responsive design and color **theory.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">